 True Program Integrity means having complete, accurate, and timely eligibility and encounter data.
 There is variation among states as to what they deem adequate for encounter data submission, ranging from 90%-98%.
 However, we anticipate this variation will narrow over time as more states migrate to the higher end of the range as demonstrated with recently awarded Medicaid contracts.

-Achieving the minimum state requirements may satisfy compliance requirements but may miss substantial revenue underpayments.
+Achieving the minimum state requirements may satisfy compliance requirements but may also miss substantial revenue underpayments.
 Plans should target achieving at or above a 99% data accuracy level to ensure appropriate revenue capture reflecting the overall population risk and appropriate category of aid.
 Additionally, because encounter data serves as the basis for state capitation rate setting, any incomplete, late, or rejected encounter submissions will misrepresent the true underlying cost, risk, and revenue paid to the plan.
 This misrepresentation can lead to inaccurate revenue capture or lower capitation rates in the future, as described in the recent client example provided.

 Accurate eligibility classification is critical for MCOs to receive correct capitation payments as eligibility and classifications of aid can shift throughout the year.
 While the state is responsible for identifying eligibility, MCOs will need to be vigilant in collecting accurate data, identifying and documenting any changes to classifications of aid, maintaining updates, and sending updated information back to the state to create an accurate picture of the population.
 A proactive strategy is needed to help mitigate any revenue degradation in the event that enrollment falls, beneficiaries are inaccurately deemed ineligible to receive benefits, or if a segment of the membership is not receiving accurate capitation rates to reflect the appropriate current classification of aid.